 We entered into an amended and restated offer letter with Michael Gordon, our Chief Operating Officer and Chief Financial Officer, dated September 29, 2017, which sets forth the terms and conditions of his employment with us.
-Mr. Gordon's annual base salary for the fiscal year ended January 31, 2020 was \$325,000.
+Mr. Gordon's annual base salary for the fiscal year ended January 31, 2021 was \$325,000.
 Mr. Gordon is also eligible to receive an annual target bonus of 65% of his base salary pursuant to our bonus plan.
 Mr. Gordon's employment is at will and may be terminated at any time, with or without cause.

 The amended and restated offer letter agreement with Mr. Gordon provides that if we terminate Mr. Gordon for any reason other than for "cause," death or disability, or Mr. Gordon resigns his position with us for "good reason" (as such terms are defined in his offer letter), Mr. Gordon would be entitled to receive payment of his then-current base salary for a period of six months following his termination date in accordance with our regular payroll practices, and company-paid health insurance coverage for a period of six months following his termination date.
-In addition, in the event such termination or resignation occurs either in connection with, or within three months prior to or 12 months after, a change in control, Mr. Gordon would also be entitled to receive payment of his target bonus for a period of six months following his termination date, 100% acceleration of vesting of all then-outstanding time-based unvested equity awards held by Mr. Gordon and acceleration of vesting of then-outstanding performance-based unvested equity awards held by Mr. Gordon based on the greater of target performance or actual performance.
+In addition, in the event such termination or resignation occurs either in connection with, or within three months prior to or 12 months after, a change in control, Mr. Gordon would also be entitled to receive payment of his target cash bonus for a period of six months following his termination date (except if he previously elected to receive a bonus stock award in lieu of cash for such period), 100% acceleration of vesting of all then-outstanding time-based unvested equity awards held by Mr. Gordon and acceleration of vesting of then-outstanding performance-based unvested equity awards held by Mr. Gordon based on the greater of target performance or actual performance.
 Payment of any of the above-described severance benefits is conditioned on the delivery and non-revocation of a general release of claims in our favor within 50 days after Mr. Gordon's termination.